IOTA joins ENSURESEC

 Let’s start by analyzing the current situation.

-Contributing to the security of this infrastructure from cyberattacks is indeed the main aim of the ENSURESEC project.
+Contributing to the security of this infrastructure from cyberattacks is the main aim of the ENSURESEC project.

-So, what is ENSURESEC?
+What is ENSURESEC?

 ENSURESEC is a collaborative Innovation Action project awarded by the European Commission to a consortium of 22 different partners, including the IOTA Foundation.

-Like other EU funded projects, including +CityXchange and Dig_it (IOTA is already part of), IF worked to the development of the project concept back in August 2019.
-In January 2020 the ENSURESEC consortium was awarded with funding, winning the competition against other consortia participating in the same call for project ideas.
-The project finally kicked off earlier this month, with a remote virtual meeting.
+As with other EU-funded projects of which the IOTA Foundation is already a member, including +CityXchange and Dig_it, the Foundation was involved in the development of the project – in this case, in August 2019.
+In January 2020 the ENSURESEC consortium was awarded funding, winning the competition against other consortia participating in the same call for project ideas.
+The project finally kicked off with a remote virtual meeting earlier this month.
 A new normal in these months of restricted cross-border traveling.

 The ENSURESEC concept is based on prevention-by-design (combining security-by-design and privacy-by-design) followed by a circular “monitoring — assessing risk — detecting incidents — mitigating risks” approach to ensure through-life e-commerce protection.

 At design-time, ENSURESEC will provide prevention tools that will leverage machine learning and formal methods techniques to automatically verify that the design of an e-commerce service is secure against critical known threats.

-For the real-time scenario, ENSURESEC will develop inductive and deductive tools, leveraging machine learning, to classify, predict, detect, and respond to attacks.
+For the real-time scenario, ENSURESEC will develop inductive and deductive tools, leveraging machine learning to classify, predict, detect and respond to attacks.

-So what is the role of IOTA?
+What is the role of IOTA?

-However more scenarios and attack vectors will be analyzed during the project course and additional ways to leverage IOTA will be explored.
+However, more scenarios and attack vectors will be analyzed during the project course and additional ways to leverage IOTA will be explored.
 In particular to prevent cyberattacks threatening consumers' data, with increased risks for e-commerce retailers, in particular SMEs, the use of IOTA Identities will be explored.
 Decentralized identities can guarantee increased data security and control while providing a better user experience.

-The IOTA Foundation is very proud to be part of the ENSURESEC project and consortium, and excited to be able to learn from these real-world technology deployments and to derive lessons learned on how to deploy a secure DLT infrastructure, with proper security governance across multiple stakeholders, and best practices for endpoints security of the different integrated systems.
+The IOTA Foundation is proud to be part of the ENSURESEC project and consortium, and excited to be able to learn from these real-world technology deployments and to derive lessons learned on how to deploy a secure DLT infrastructure, with proper security governance across multiple stakeholders, and best practices for endpoints security of the different integrated systems.